 If you go to Settings > Wallets & Addresses and scroll down to the bottom, you’ll see all of your Imported Bitcoin Addresses.
 Importing addresses is an advanced wallet feature.
 We recommend having an excellent understanding of bitcoin address generation and private keys before importing addresses.
-Please note that your 12-word recovery phrase (also called the backup phrase) does not back up imported addresses.
+Please note that your 12-word Private Key Recovery Phrase (also called the backup phrase) does not back up imported addresses.
 If you lose access to your wallet, and use your backup phrase to restore your funds, your imported addresses will not be recovered.
 For this reason, we recommend transferring any positive balances on any imported addresses to your main wallet.

 If an imported address has no label, that means it’s spendable.
 In other words, you’ve imported the address’ private key and you can send or transfer the funds on that address.
 On the other hand, seeing the label Non-Spendable means you’ve imported that address without its private key.
 In order to spend from Non-Spendable addresses, you need to make sure you have the private key.